Arial docs

 #### Surfaces

-- CLI: `arial experiment list`, `arial experiment get <key>`, `arial experiment create --key <slug> --target <event> --mde 0.05 --hypothesis "..."`, `arial experiment readout <key>`, `arial experiment snapshot <key>`, `arial experiment conclude <key> --decision ship|revert`.
+- CLI: `arial experiment list`, `arial experiment get <key>`, `arial experiment create --key <slug> --target <event> --surface web|product --mde 0.05 --hypothesis "..."`, `arial experiment readout <key>`, `arial experiment snapshot <key>`, `arial experiment conclude <key> --decision ship|revert`.

 - Web UI: workspace dashboard → Experiments.